oroinc/documentation/user/storefront/account/my-profile/index.rst

 .. hint:: Read more on this topic in :ref:`Data Protection and Consent Management <user-guide--consents>`.

-To comply with the :ref:`data protection regulations (such as CPPA, GDPR, etc.) <user-guide--consents>`, you need to be to provide your explicit consent to the application to process your personal data.
-All available consents are located in your profile under **Account Info**.
+To comply with the :ref:`data protection regulations (such as CPPA, GDPR, etc.) <user-guide--consents>`, explicit consent for the application to process your personal data may be required.
+All applicable consents are located under **My Profile** in the **Account Info** section.

 Consents can be mandatory and optional: